Existence-First — Canonical Manifesto

 0. Canonical Declaration

-This document is the Canonical Manifesto of the Existence-First category.
+This document is the Canonical Manifesto of the Existence-First principle.

 It does not define systems, architectures, implementations, products, or organizations.